Fitness Testing

-The test involves throwing a Power Ball for maximum distance.
-The Kneeling Chest Launch is one of the tests of the SPARQ rating system for ice hockey and football (Gridiron), and their protocol is listed here.
-It is used as an alternative to the bench press in the Youth Protocol for football.
+The Kneeling Chest Launch Test involves throwing a Power Ball for maximum distance from a kneeling position, as a measure of upper body strength and power.
+This test is one of the tests of the SPARQ rating system for ice hockey and newly added to the football SPARQ testing (it replaced the maximum bench press), and their protocol is listed here.

-aim: This test measures upper body strength and power.
+purpose: This test measures upper body coordination, strength and power.

 equipment required: 2 or 3 kg power ball, tape measure, foam pad for kneeling, clear open area for testing.